wharton/wagtailgridder/README.md

 # Installation

-This installation assumes that you already have a Django and the Wagtail CMS installed as part of your project.
+*This installation assumes that you already have Django and Wagtail installed as part of your project.*

 Wagtail Gridder can then be installed like most Django apps.
 First, install it into your `virtualenv`: